 If the alleys are to be publicly dedicated, dedication will be required at the time of final plat.
 If the alleys are to remain private, HOA parcels must be established to contain the alleys, and the parcels must be conveyed to the HOA prior to approval of building permits.
-Though the applicant has proposed four parcels with the PPS application, staff finds an additional two parcels could be approved for the purpose of establishing private HOA parcels for the alleys.
+Though the applicant has proposed seven parcels with Applicant's Exhibit 26, an additional two parcels could be approved for the purpose of establishing private HOA parcels for the alleys.
+A determination on whether the alleys will be public or private shall be made prior to signature approval of the PPS.